Cart

 This technique uses your body weight to target muscle knots on a raised surface (like a foam roller or ball), promoting deeper relaxation and circulation.
 Once the muscle loosens, you’ll likely notice improved neck and arm mobility, with longer-lasting results compared to stretching alone.

-self massage trapezius with the wedge
+trapezius stretches and self massage with theranub wedge

 THERANUB® The Wedge